xbst/KUSBA/Docs/v2-Rampon-Firmware.md

 ### 2. Configure Klipper
 1. Download the [adxlmcu.cfg](../Firmware/v2-Rampon/adxlmcu.cfg) file from this repo and add it to your Klipper config directory.

- 	WINDOWS/PC USERS: It is recommended to copy-paste the contents, as downloading the file will alter the contents to incorrect raw data.
+ 	WINDOWS/PC USERS: Do not use "Save Link As..." as the file contents will be corrupted.
+It is recommended to either copy-paste the contents, or visit the link and use the Download button.
 4. Edit the adxlmcu.cfg file per the instructions within the file to change the probe points.
 5. Add the following to your printer.cfg:
 ```